-Essentially, there are two major stages involved in trademark registration, which I will briefly explain as follows:
+Essentially, there are three major stages involved in trademark registration, which I will briefly explain as follows:

 The first step required to be taken for any person or organization desiring to register a trademark is to brief an Agent, usually a lawyer with the trademark or the description of a symbol or logo or design to be registered.

 A search is conducted on the said trademark, and if it does not violate or offend any existing trademark, an application for the registration can proceed.